MrGoraj/MCShop/README.md

 ### TODO:

-- More connection methods with Minecraft servers for security reasons
+- More connection methods with Minecraft servers
 - Showing player head next to nick in clients list (Minotaur API)
+- More Payment service provider